Also known as: Renal disease - diet and Kidney disease - diet

 DO NOT use salt substitutes because they contain potassium.
 People with chronic kidney disease also need to limit their potassium.

 Normal blood levels of potassium help keep your heart beating steadily.
 However, too much potassium can build up when the kidneys no longer function well.
-Dangerous heart rhythms may result.
+Dangerous heart rhythms may result, which can lead to death.

 Potassium is found in many food groups, including fruits and vegetables.
 Choosing the right item from each food group can help control your potassium levels.